weeksie/pfa.nyc/web/static/markdown/about.md

 ### 2008-now
-**NEW YORK** I sold my third of Snepo and moved back to the US where I consulted for Gucci, Indaba Music, Gin Lane, WebMD, and a ton others.
+**NEW YORK** I sold my third of Snepo and moved back to the US where I consulted for Gucci, Indaba Music, Gin Lane, WebMD, and a ton of others.
 Was VP Engineering for a startup called [Plyfe](http://plyfe.com).
 Built an MVP dating app that got up to about 3k MAUs before I shelved it for other reasons.
 Lots of good